MCUdude/MegaCoreX/README.md

 #### Manual Installation
 Click on the "Download ZIP" button.
 Extract the ZIP file, and move the extracted folder to the location "**~/Documents/Arduino/hardware**".
 Create the "hardware" folder if it doesn't exist.
 Open Arduino IDE, and a new category in the boards menu called "MightyCoreX" will show up.

+## Getting your hardware working
+### Arduino Uno WiFi Rev2
+[The Arduino Uno WiFi Rev2](https://store.arduino.cc/usa/arduino-uno-wifi-rev2) is the easiest board out of these because it's officially supported by Arduino.
+It uses an ATmega4809, and recommended pinout is *Uno WiFi*.
+Printing to the serial monitor on your PC is done by initializing `Serial.begin(baud)`.
+You'll also have to choose **Atmel mEDBG (ATmega32u4)** as your programmer in order to upload code.
+For more information about this board please see the product page and its schematic.

+### Curiosity Nano
+[The Curiosity nano](https://www.microchip.com/developmenttools/ProductDetails/DM320115) uses an ATmega4809 and but a different pinout than the Uno Wifi Rev2.
+Recommended pinout for this board is *48 pin standard*.
+Note that the serial port connected to the nEDBG chip (often refered to as the debug serial port) is UART3.
+This means You'll have to use `Serial3.begin(baud)` in order to print to the serial monitor.
+You'll also have to choose **Atmel nEDBG (ATSAMD21E18)** as your programmer in order to upload code.
+For more information about this board please refer to the userguide and its schematic.

+### AVR-IOT WG
+[The AVR-IOT WG](https://www.microchip.com/developmenttools/ProductDetails/AC164160) uses the ATmega4808 in a 32 pin package. *32 pin standard* is the correct pinout for this board.
+Note that the serial port connected to the nEDBG chip (often refered to as the debug serial port) is UART2.
+This means You'll have to use `Serial2.begin(baud)` in order to print to the serial monitor.
+You'll also have to choose **Atmel nEDBG (ATSAMD21E18)** as your programmer in order to upload code.
+For more information about this board please refer to the userguide and its schematic.

+### ATmega4809 Xplained Pro
+[The ATmega4809 Xplaied Pro](https://www.microchip.com/developmenttools/ProductDetails/atmega4809-xpro) uses an ATmega4809.
+Recommended pinout for this board is *48 pin standard*.
+Note that the serial port connected to the EDBG chip (often refered to as the debug serial port) is UART1.
+This means You'll have to use `Serial1.begin(baud)` in order to print to the serial monitor.
+You'll also have to choose **Atmel EDBG (AT32UC3A4256)** as your programmer in order to upload code.
+For more information about this board please refer to the userguide and its schematic.